 Here are a few of the reasons why I decided to grow up in the first place.
 These are the women of movies and television that really R-E-V-V-E-D up my hormones and thrust my adolescence into overdrive!Elizabeth Montgomery

-I always felt that despite all of her competition, Elizabeth Montgomery was in fact, the sexiest, and most beautiful woman in television during the 60's.
-Diana Rigg was actually given this title, but an error was made; TV's "Samantha" had it all: looks, poise, personality, cuteness, and just a bit of the devil.
+I always felt that despite all of her competition, Elizabeth Montgomery was in fact, the most attractive woman in television during the 60's.
+Diana Rigg was actually given the title of "the sexiest and most beautiful", but an error was made; TV's "Samantha" had it all: looks, poise, personality, cuteness, and just a bit of the devil.
 Elizabeth Montgomery had one outstanding commodity over most others: she was actually funny!
 She also had the nose twitch (which, by the way, was better than Jeannie's blink), and when doltish Darrin wasn't looking, all hell broke loose.
 There's no question that Samantha Stevens was waaaaay too good looking for her square husband.
 The entire character plots needed to be seriously taken in stride, for Unbelievably moralizing males were contstantly keeping these good girls down.
 So, your wife is magic, can twitch her nose--or blink, and all of a sudden you've got a million bucks...and you say "no"?...Yeah right.Inger Stevens

 Swedish import Inger Stensland (Stevens) starred in the popular TV series "The Farmer's Daughter".
 One of her most famous TV parts was the character Nan Adams in "The Twilight Zone" episode "The Hitchhiker".
 Inger went on to conquer film as well as television, and became quite a big star.
+As popular and sky-rocketing as she was, controversy surrounded her.
 Whether accidentally or not, Inger took her own life after struggling with depression for many years.Mary Tyler Moore

 Mary Tyler Moore was an American hero to housewives, and an icon for an era.
 She made "pedal-pushers" an outright fashion trend, and women all over America were identifying with "Laura Petrie."
 MTM's different looks and stylish, demure approach to housewife-dom set her just a notch above the rest.
 Mary's signature performances as Laura Petrie were as unique a characterization as Don Knotts' Barney Fife.
 Laura stammered when she was nervous, cried her ever-famous "Ohhhhh, Rooooobbbb", and provided cuteness galore.
 Mary was a tremendous comic element equal to Dick Van Dyke, and at times, overshadowing his performances.Patty Duke